thoth-tech/documentation/docs/DreamBig/Documentation & QA/2023_T1_UX/UX-Testing-Report.md

 ### E. Data Collection

 The data collected will be stored in Google Forms and accessible by the testing team.
-As the survey questions are standardized, the testing team can compare the responses across all participants.
+As the survey questions are standardised, the testing team can compare the responses across all participants.
 In addition to that, participants can optionally choose to provide information about their gender, sexual orientation and ethnicity to provide an additional aspect of data analysis.